NPR Electoral Map: Biden Lead Widens Again With Less Than A Month To Go

 Nebraska-1: This district borders the 2nd Congressional District, encompassing the college town of Lincoln and some Omaha suburbs.
 It should be a district that goes to Trump easily, but polls have shown the race within 5 points there.

 Missouri: This used to be a traditional battleground state but has has fallen off in the last two election cycles.
 In 2008, Republican John McCain beat Barack Obama there by just 3,700 votes out of almost 3 million.
-The key here is if Biden continues to overperform with whites.
-That will make margins tighter in red states and in red counties in swing states.
+The key here is if Biden continues to overperform with whites, margins will become tighter in red states and in red counties in swing states.

 Alaska: The tightening margins in these kinds of places are signs of a potential wave.
 We'll see if that holds over the next few weeks, but right now, Biden is closer in the polling average in Alaska than Trump is in Pennsylvania, Michigan, Wisconsin or Nevada.
-Trump's got his work cut out for him.
+Trump has got his work cut out for him.

-What we didn't move, but are watching closely
+What we didn't move but are watching closely

 Texas: While the polls show a race within the margin of error, Trump has been near or above 50% and leading in the polling average.
 The Biden campaign is looking to make things interesting, spending $6 million on ads in the state.
 So let's see if they move the numbers and where things are in a couple weeks.
 But given Texas' voting history and the GOP's statewide political power, this one still leans toward Trump for now.